Bellows Residence: Description and history

 The Bellows Residence was built in 1909.
-The interior of the residence retains may of the historic design elements, although it was altered to some degree between 1992 and 1994 for use as a medical clinic.
+The interior of the residence retains many of the historic design elements, although it was altered to some degree between 1992 and 1994 for use as a medical clinic.
 To meet code requirements, the first floor was rearranged.
 The stairway was moved, the hallway was widened, and the bathroom was remodeled.
 On the second floor, the ceiling height was increased, and the bathroom was re-configured.
 In addition, the basement was dug out to legal code ceiling height.

 Throughout the renovation process, a concerted effort was made to preserve the historic character of the building.
 Original windows were repaired and retained, and the extant wood trim and fir floors were refurbished.
 Where missing, new members were milled to match the originals.

 A wood-frame, stucco, flat roof garage with concrete foundation, built sometime after 1951, is located at the rear of the property.

 It was listed on the National Register of Historic Places in 1996.